• Skip to primary navigation

 Making Quinoa Oats Dosa

-Now that we got the batter ready, the next step is to make crispy dosa.
-Usually, I use a cast iron griddle, we call it Tawa in India.
-You can also use a non-stick dosa tawa , but the cast iron griddle is the best for making this quinoa dosa.
+Now that we have the batter ready, the next step is to make crispy dosa.
+Usually, I use a cast iron griddle; we call it Tawa in India.
+You can also use a non-stick dosa tawa, but the cast iron griddle is the best for making this quinoa dosa.

-But one thing to note is that the cast iron pan is well-seasoned, if not you will end up fighting with sticky dosa.
+But one thing to note is that the cast iron pan is well-seasoned; if not, you will end up fighting with sticky dosa.
 Learn how to season a cast iron pan here.
-One of the interesting things about a cast iron pan gets seasoned with use.
-In case if you have a new pan, don't keep it aside, keep using it!
+One of the interesting things about a cast iron pan is that it gets seasoned with use.
+In case you have a new pan, don’t keep it aside; keep using it!

 Smear a few drops of oil on the Tawa with the help of a paper towel.
 Alternatively, you can also use a half-cut onion to spread the oil.
-The smeared oil helps in cooling down the Tawa and spread the batter in a thin layer.
+The smeared oil helps cool down the Tawa and spread the batter in a thin layer.

-Always take a ladle of batter and pour at the center and start spreading it immediately in a circular motion.
+Always take a ladle of batter, pour it at the center, and start spreading it immediately in a circular motion.
 You can go clockwise like I usually do or anti-clockwise and try to spread it as thin as possible.

 How to spread dosa